rail5/SimpleFS/README.md

 # Features
 - Portable
 - Dual- or single-user set up *(users with permission to upload)*
-- Flatfile
+- SQLite

 ### Installation
 - Place files on your web server *(doesn't have to be in the root directory)*
-- Visit **setup.php** in your web browser to create a user or two to upload files
+- Visit **setup.php** in your web browser to create a user or two to upload files (this script will also create & initialize the SQLite database)
 - Delete **setup.php** after setting up, as leaving it there is a security risk

 *That's it*